Lalla Fatma N'Soumer: Legacy

-Lalla Fatma's life has been documented in the movie Fadhma N'Soumer, directed by Belkacem Hadjadj and released in 2014.
+Her life has been documented in the movie Fadhma N'Soumer, directed by Belkacem Hadjadj and released in 2014.
 The lead role of Fatma N'Soumer was played by French actress Laetitia Eido.

-In Algeria, a few statues of Lalla Fatma are in display, and a few schools and streets bear her name, notably a mixed-gender high school in Tablat, the city she died in.
+In Algeria, a few statues of Lalla Fatma are on display, and a few schools and streets bear her name, notably a mixed-gender high school in Tablat, the city where she died.